Allocation Rules1. Eligibility for Student Housing

 If expecting a child, applicant must show a proof of pregnancy within a week after the application is made.

-For others, the registration in the National registry of Iceland is used when confirming the family size (foreign citizens can send a documents from their home country – if applying before arriving in Iceland).
+For others, the registration in the National registry of Iceland is used when confirming the family size (foreign citizens can send documents from their home country – if applying before arriving in Iceland).

 2.2 Applications and waiting lists